From Paraguay, mother flies to Miami looking for news of her missing daughter

 “She was nervous about the trip but excited.
 Later, while there, she let us know that she was very well,” said Lourdes.

-U.S. authorities have confirmed that 20 people have died in the collapse, with 128 remaining missing and feared buried under tons of concrete and twisted metal.
+U.S. authorities have confirmed that 20 people have died in the collapse here, with 128 remaining missing and feared buried under tons of concrete and twisted metal.
 The search for victims in the rubble continued Friday amid fears of further landslides.

+Reporting by Daniela Desantis, writing by Hugh Bronstein, Editing by Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.